dawsh2/mmbt/src/rules/README.md

 Process a bar event and generate a trading signal.

-This method extracts the bar data from the event, passes it to generate_signal() for signal generation, and emits any signals to the event bus.

 Args:
     event: Event containing a BarEvent in its data attribute

 Returns:
     SignalEvent if a signal is generated, None otherwise